 Background: Results from previous observational case studies of genesis suggest that convergence (spin-up) is initially maximized in the middle troposphere, and as genesis nears the troposphere moistens (humidity increases to saturation) and stabilizes (warming at upper levels and cooling near the surface) (Raymond and Sessions 2007; Davis and Ahijevych 2012; Komaromi 2013; Zawislak and Zipser 2014a).
-The stabilization apparently coincides with a lowering of the peak in the vertical mass flux, and thus a more bottom-heavy mass flux profile whereby convergence and spin-up is maximized at low levels (Raymond and López Carillo 2011; Raymond et al. 2011).
+The stabilization apparently coincides with a lowering of the peak in the vertical mass flux, and thus a more bottom-heavy mass flux profile whereby convergence and spin-up is maximized at low levels (Raymond and López Carillo 2011; Raymond et al. 2011; Raymond et al 2024).
 Upper-level warming, either through compensating subsidence from deep convection or latent heating, also favors surface pressure falls and enhanced low-level convergence (Zhang and Zhu 2012), which is required to overcome surface divergence that would otherwise persist from mesoscale downdrafts (Komaromi 2013).

-A similar evolution was observed by Rogers et al. (2020) in the case of the intensification of Tropical Storm Hermine (2016).
+A similar evolution was observed by Rogers et al. (2020) in the case of the alignment and intensification of Tropical Storm Hermine (2016).
 Though that case study was technically not about tropical cyclogenesis, it is apparent to some extent that the processes that led to the vortex alignment and subsequent intensification of Hermine are an extension of the genesis processes listed above.
-For example, Rogers et al. (2020) found a sequence of events whereby moistening downshear due to the presence of widespread moderate convection led to the strengthening of the midlevel circulation, development of a mid- to upper-level warm anomaly, subsequent increased static stability in the vicinity of the midlevel circulation, and a lowering of the peak vertical mass flux from top-heavy to bottom-heavy.
+For example, Rogers et al. (2020) found a sequence of events whereby repeated cycles of mesoscale convective systems downshear of Hermine's existing low-level circulation resulted in a strengthening of the midlevel circulation downshear, moistening of the local environment, development of a mid- to upper-level warm anomaly, subsequent increased static stability in the vicinity of the midlevel circulation, and a lowering of the peak vertical mass flux from top-heavy to bottom-heavy.
+A similar transition to a bottom-heavy mass flux profile prior to rapid alignment occurred for Sally (2020; Stone et al. 2023).
 Similarly, Bell and Montgomery (2019), in an observational study of the genesis of Hurricane Karl (2010), found diurnally-varying modes of precipitation, with deep convection and low-level convergence occurring overnight while stratiform precipitation with midlevel convergence occurring during the daylight hours.
 After repeated cycles of this diurnally-varying precipitation, the tropical depression that became Karl formed.
+The formation of a nearly-saturated core was found to be a necessary condition for the rapid intensification of a reformation case (Chen et al. 2019).

 In summary, the research above shows that the evolution of convection (precipitation), and thus the structure and distribution of latent heating, varies by the characteristics and evolution of the thermodynamic environment (humidity, stability), with the end result being a structural change in the low- and mid-level vortex.
-Despite these promising results, more robust observational analysis is needed to more confidently link vortex development to the precipitation characteristics and evolution within the incipient circulation, particularly during the genesis stage where the historical record of observations are relatively sparse compared to developed TCs.
+Despite these promising results, more robust observational analysis is needed to more confidently link vortex development to the precipitation characteristics and evolution within the incipient circulation, particularly during the genesis stage where the historical record of observations is relatively sparse compared to developed TCs.
 Research using observations from developing cases (Karl, Matthew, and Fiona) and nondeveloping cases (ex-Gaston, PREDICT/GRIP/IFEX -27, -30) in 2010 (Davis and Ahijevych 2013; Zawislak and Zipser 2014b), suggest that (at least initially) contributions from the larger, more persistent stratiform raining areas (favoring spin-up at midlevels) could initially be more influential during the genesis stage, particularly since the Rossby radius of deformation is large.
 Once the troposphere stabilizes and the Rossby radius is reduced, it is possible the role of deep convection becomes more influential (favoring low-level spin-up and overall deepening of the circulation).
-Another pathway to genesis emerges from scientific hypothesis and numerical modeling studies (e.g., Montgomery et al. 2010; Wang et al. 2010a; Wang 2012; Kilroy et al. 2017), and suggest a greater influence from intense, deep convection throughout the genesis process.